fommil/fpmortals/manuscript/complete.md

 can live on an ADT.

-We will explore alternatives to the legacy methods when we discuss the scalaz library in the next chapter, at the cost of losing interoperability with some legacy Java and Scala code.
+We will explore alternatives to the legacy methods when we discuss the Scalaz library in the next chapter, at the cost of losing interoperability with some legacy Java and Scala code.